The Spy Gone North: Plot

 In January 1992, Major Park Seok-young is recruited by the Agency for National Security Planning (ANSP) to uncover North Korea's nuclear programme, the true extent of which was only known to the elites and its leader Kim Jong Il.
 Under Director Choi's instructions, he assumes the identity of an alcoholic businessman who left the army after falling into debt.
 Choi assigns Park to get close to Ri Myung-woon, the director of the North Korean External Economic Committee.

-Based in Beijing, Park establishes himself as a businessman seeking to trade in North Korean products, and his activities draws the attention of Ri and other North Koreans officials.
+Based in Beijing, Park establishes himself as a businessman seeking to trade in North Korean products, and his activities draw the attention of Ri and other North Koreans officials.
 The ANSP orchestrates a crackdown on counterfeit North Korean products made in China, which leads to Chinese officials arresting Jang Sung-hoon, nephew of Jang Sung-taek.
 This forces Ri to seek Park to raise the money for Jang's release.
 However, Ri remains wary of Park and demands South Korean intelligence in exchange for trust.

 Choi arranges for Park to deliver cash along with minor classified information.
 Additionally, he provides imitation Rolex watches as gifts for the North Koreans.
 In a subsequent meeting, Jung Moo-taek from the State Security Department offers that Park directly sell military secrets to him instead of continuing as a businessman.
 Park, feigning indignation, rejects the offer.
 During a later dinner, Jung becomes suspicious and tries to search Park, leading to a scuffle that exposes the Rolex watches.
 Ri, displeased with Jung's actions, ultimately decides to trust Park.

 Park proposes an advertising venture with Han Chang-joo, who wishes to shoot locations in the North.
 However, as this venture involves South Korean conglomerates, it requires approval from Kim Jong Il.
 In the North, Park and Ri convinces Kim Jong Il to approve the venture, which also includes the construction of a resort on Mount Geumgang.
 Kim also wishes to sell his artifacts from the Goryeo and Joseon dynasties.